 Use this segment to see which clicks resulted in visits to your website, or clicks on your phone number when your ad is shown on a mobile device (also called click-to-call).

 Click type may apply to multiple aspects of the same impression (for example, a click-to-call impression may show alongside a headline impression in the same ad).
 In this situation, you'll see "--" instead of summary totals in your downloaded report. a sum total would be inaccurate because it would double-count some of the impressions.

 Here's how to add a phone number to your ad.

-Use this segment to compare performance across devices: computers, mobile devices with full browsers, and tablets with full browsers.
+Use this segment to compare performance across devices: computers, mobile phones and tablets.

 If you're running a Campaign Experiment, you can segment your data by experiment or control groups, or both, on the Keywords, Ads, or Ad group tabs.
 You'll also have aggregate "control" and "experiment" data on your Campaigns tab.

 Use this segment to compare how individual keywords are performing for particular ads.